11 ways to play an A minor 7 chord on guitar

 Every minor 7 chord is built upon the following four chord tones: 1, b3, 5, and b7.
 These chord tones can also be thought of as the scale degrees related to one minor scale.

-For example, the A minor 7 chord has the chord tones A, C, E, and G.
+For example, the A minor 7 chord has the chord tones A, C, E, and G. This is essentially an A minor chord with an added b7 chord tone.

 Here is the formula for minor 7 chords below.

 In contrast, Major 7 chords contain the chord tones 1, 3, 5, and 7.
 For example, A Major 7 chord would contain the chord tones A, C#, E, and G#.
-However, we will only be covering the different minor chord variations in this post.
+However, we will only be covering the different minor chord variations in this lesson.

 Now that you know what notes belong to the chord structure, let’s look at how to read the chord charts.